 Let’s get down to business and find out what your face shape is.
 Using examples from Karen’s range of designer flat caps, let’s see how your face shape may affect your choice of headwear.

 Ask your friends / family to take a good look at your face!

 It’s generally easier for others to see.

-The main face shapes are: oval, round, diamond, square and heart-shape.
+The main face shapes are: oval, round, oblong, diamond, square and heart-shape.
 Since we've begun the conversation on men’s face shapes, we are finding that most people are more than one shape, i.e. long oval, rounded square and so on.

-Add in the mix whether you have a long or short forehead, prominent ears, whether you wear glasses or a beard: you now have a whole load of variables beyond your face shape!
+Add in the mix whether you have a long or short forehead, prominent ears, whether you wear glasses or a beard: you now have a whole set of variables to consider beyond your face shape!

 First and Foremost… Your Forehead